 Notifying the Public of Rights Under Title VI

-Ability Building Center operates its programs without regard to race, color, and national origin in accordance with the Title VI of the Civil Rights Act.
+Ability Building Community operates its programs without regard to race, color, and national origin in accordance with the Title VI of the Civil Rights Act.
 Any person who believes he or she has been aggrieved by unlawful discriminatory practice under Title VI may file a complaint with Ability Building Center.

 or visit our administrative office at 1911 14th Street NW, Rochester MN 55901.
 For more information, visit www.abcinc.org.

 Persons with limited English proficiency may contact 507-281-6262.

 Downloadable complaint forms are avilable in the following formats:

 Complaint forms can be submitted to the MnDOT Office of Civil Rights in any of the following ways:

 - Mail: Minnesota Department of Transportation, Office of Civil Rights, MS 170

 395 John Ireland Blvd.